HarshaKarapureddy/Social-Media-Advertising-Predictions-and-Scores/README.md

 #### Outputs (Predicted KPIs)

-For each candidate campaign, the engine predicts:
+For each campaign campaign, the engine predicts:
 - ROI
 - Conversion Rate
 - CTR